bnam2103/Kaggle_competitions/README.md

 ## 2. Identifying Introverts vs. Extroverts (473rd out of 4,331)

 The second competition challenged participants to predict whether individuals were introverts or extroverts based on a dataset of roughly 19,000 samples.
-I achieved an accuracy of 96.90% using a straightforward LightGBM model augmented with effective feature engineering.
+I achieved an accuracy of 96.90% using a straightforward LightGBM model with effective feature engineering.
 This effort earned me a place in the top 10%.

 Key aspects of this project included: